kry4r/Nidhog/README.md

 ### Some thoughts

-2023/7/16 -Because I am not familiar with hlsl, and I am actively preparing for recruitment and supplementing various knowledge, the progress of ***NihogEngine*** will slow down
+2023/7/16 -Because I am actively preparing for recruitment and supplementing various knowledge, the progress of ***NihogEngine*** will slow down

+2023/7/18 -Just delaying updates, but not stopping the project.
+Whenever I have time, I will update as soon as possible!!!!   (* v *)